pieterberg/Smartie-Sorter/documentation/components.md

 # Components

 This documents provides information about the components used in the design of the Smartie Sorter 3000's mini arcade game enclosure.
 First, Section 1 provides information about the different types of components used in the design of the Smartie Sorter 3000's mini arcade game enclosure.
-Thereafter, Section 2 provides information about laser cutting the wooden panels and acrylic components.
+Thereafter, Section 2 provides information about manufacturing the wooden panels, supports, and acrylic components.
 Finally, Section 3 provides information about the Fusion 360 computer aided design (CAD) files.

 ### Table of Contents